komal3120/To-Do-App/README.md

 2. User can delete a todo.
 3. User can edit their existing todo.

-# Whant to Demo ?.
+# Want to Demo ?.
 Here it is https://to-do-app1.netlify.app/

-# Getting Started with Create React App
+# Getting Started with To Do App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).